junxit/us-congress-bills-115/metadata.md

 - 2018-12-20 — Senate amendment proposed (on the floor): Amendment SA 4174 proposed by Senator Boozman for Senator Portman.(consideration: CR S7870-7871; text: CR S7871-7878)
 - 2018-12-20 — Senate amendment submitted
 - 2018-12-20 — The committee substitute as amended agreed to by Unanimous Consent.
+- 2018-12-21 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2018-12-21 — Considered as unfinished business. (consideration: CR H10574)
+- 2018-12-21 — Considered under suspension of the rules. (consideration: CR H10544-10546)
+- 2018-12-21 — DEBATE - The House proceeded with forty minutes of debate on S. 1023.
+- 2018-12-21 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-12-21 — Mr. Royce (CA) moved to suspend the rules and pass the bill.
+- 2018-12-21 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 332 - 43 (Roll no. 488). (text: CR H10544-10545)
+- 2018-12-21 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 332 - 43 (Roll no. 488).(text: CR H10544-10545)
+- 2019-01-02 — Presented to President.
+- 2019-01-02 — Presented to President.
+- 2019-01-14 — Became Public Law No: 115-440.
+- 2019-01-14 — Became Public Law No: 115-440.
+- 2019-01-14 — Signed by President.
+- 2019-01-14 — Signed by President.